-The My Organization Chart feature (included with the Advanced license) allows you to create an organizational hierarchy of internal users within your GLM or SLM site.
+The My Organization Chart feature allows you to create an organizational hierarchy of internal users within your Grant Lifecycle Manager (GLM) or Scholarship Lifecycle Manager (SLM) site.
 This gives visibility into the requests, evaluations, and internal follow ups assigned to internal users in your site.
 For example, if you are at the top of the hierarchy of users, you will be able to see all assignments for the other users within the hierarchy.

-Within the chart, you can create multiple teams, each with their own hierarchy.
-In the example below, Joan Green could be a program officer for a team that includes program assistants (Jennifer Adams and Patrick Brooks), with each program assistant overseeing several committee members.
+Within the chart, you can create multiple teams, each with its own hierarchy.
+In the example below, Joan Green could be a program officer for a team that includes program assistant Jennifer Adams who then oversees several committee members.
 The number next to each user's name indicates the number of users below them in the hierarchy.

 Build the Chart

-- Click Tools in the upper navigation bar, then click My Organization Chart.
+- Click Tools on the upper navigation bar, and then click My Organization Chart.

-- The first user you add will be at the top of the hierarchy (either for a team, or the overall chart).
-Start typing their name, then click their name in the list that appears.
+- Enter the name of the user at the top of the hierarchy, and then click their name in the list that appears.

 - Click the arrow next to their name to open the next space below them in the hierarchy.

-- The user you add here will be directly below the first user in the hierarchy.
-Start typing their name, then click their name in the list that appears.
+- Enter the name of the user below the first user in the hierarchy, and then click their name in the list that appears.

 - Add additional users directly below the first user in the hierarchy, or click the arrow next to the second user's name to add users directly below them.

-- If you need to add an additional team, start by adding the user at the top of that team's hierarchy.
+- If an additional team is needed, start by adding the user at the top of that team's hierarchy.
 Use the box at the very bottom of the chart to do so.

-- Continue adding teams and users as needed to complete your chart.
+- Continue adding teams and users as needed to complete the chart.

-- Click the X icon next to a user to remove them from the chart.
+Click the Trash Can icon next to a user to remove them from the chart.
 This will also remove all users below them in the hierarchy.

 Use the Chart